Stemcell v1803.x (Windows Server version 1803) Release Notes

 The stemcell is based on Windows Server, version 1803.

-To download a stemcell, see Stemcells for Ops Manager (Windows) on Pivotal Network.
+To download a stemcell, see Stemcells (Windows) on VMware Tanzu Network.

 Note: Windows Server v1803 is out of mainstream support.
 1803.17 is the last release of Pivotal Stemcells for Windows, v1803.x.